NarasimhaProcess/UserTracking/documentation/03-user-roles.md

 # User Roles and Permissions

-This document outlines the different user roles within the DalabHRPORTAL User Tracking application and their associated permissions, primarily focusing on access to different sections and features.
+This document outlines the different user roles within the Transaction Tracker and their associated permissions, primarily focusing on access to different sections and features.

 User roles are determined by the `user_type` field in the user's profile, which is stored in the `users` table in Supabase.